snehilvj/dmc-docs/docs/avatar/avatar.md

 ### Dynamically created AvatarGroup

-Here's an example of a dynamically created AvatarGroup from GitHub contributors to dmc library.
+Here's an example of a dynamically created AvatarGroup from GitHub contributors to DMC library.

 .. exec::docs.avatar.contributors